Advice on How to Design a PCB Layout

 Printed circuit boards are known for these super small pathways or lines that are used to connect components to one another.
 Electricity currents travel along these pathways to these different components.

 If the lines on your printed circuit board are not large enough for the number of electrical currents moving along those paths, it can cause the circuit board to overheat.
-As a result, the overheated circuit board could catch on fire and potentially render the device the circuit board was made unusable.
+As a result, the overheated circuit board could catch on fire and potentially render the device circuit board was made unusable.

 During the design process, use a formula to calculate the appropriate width for your printed circuit board.